ckuhl/pts/README.md

 	- combine "program" and "pipe_to" into one list of commands
 - Clean up code a little
 	- make main script fairly clean
+	- refactor to remove directory arg from Suite.run()
 - Add colour to the logging
 - Fix up logging levels